 The Tourette Syndrome Clinic was developed in partnership between Rutgers GSAPP and the NJ Center for Tourette Syndrome (NJCTS).
-There are an estimated 7,000 people in New Jersey believed to have full-blown TS and very few resources available to assist them.
-Through this partnership with NJCTS, we have created specialized treatment programs to address the needs of individuals with Tourette Syndrome and their families.
+It is estimated that 1 in 100 individuals have TS or another tic disorder, and very few resources are available to assist them.
+Through this partnership with NJCTS, we have created specialized treatment programs to address the needs of idividuals with Tourette Syndrome and their families.
 While providing a unique, hands-on learning experience for advanced graduate students, we also strive to increase awareness of TS in the professional community.

-Our clinic therapists are advanced doctoral students from the GSAPP clinical and school psychology programs who are trained and supervised by Director Dr. Graham Hartke, PsyD, who is a licensed psychologist with expertise in TS and common associated conditions.
+Our clinic therapists are advanced doctoral students from the GSAPP clinical and school psychology programs who are trained and supervised by Director Dr. Amanda Ferriola, PsyD, who is a licensed psychologist with expertise in TS and common associated conditions.

 Our clinic specializes in providing diagnostic assessment and cognitive behavioral therapy (CBT) with a focus on evidence-based interventions.